-With Anaconda Toolbox’s quickstart environments, you can select from a curated collection of data science packages tailored for different analytical needs.
-These ready-to-install environments eliminate the need to manually configure dependencies and let you to focus on extracting insights from your data rather than managing package compatibility.
+Anaconda Notebooks is a hosted JupyterLab service that enables you to run JupyterLab notebooks online while simultaneously taking advantage of conda’s robust environment management tools.
+With Anaconda Toolbox’s quick start environments, you can select from a curated collection of packages tailored for specific industries or common workflows.
+These ready-to-install environments eliminate the need to manually configure dependencies and let you focus on extracting insights from your data rather than managing package compatibility.

-Quickstart environments are currently only available for the Local Toolbox.
+Quick start environments are currently only available for the Local Toolbox.

 System requirements